Group4DIT029/Chat-Client/README.md

 # Changes made

-- removing the server
+- Removing the node.js backend including the embedded broker "mosca",(an external broker needs to be used).

-- implementing all the server functionality(by using the chat client directly).
+- Implementing all the backend functionality(by using the chat client directly).

 - 'Chat History' room where the client can see the old messages of the specific chat room(an erlang client will responsible for retrieving the old messages). https://github.com/Group4DIT029/Erlang-Database-mqttClient